-Self-regulation foundations of social competence.
-Central to self-regulation is the ability to modify the physiological arousal and emotional states elicited by emotionally-evocative events or situations (Gross & Thompson, 2007).
+Central to self-regulation is the ability to modify the physiological arousal and emotional states elicited by emotionally evocative events or situations (Gross & Thompson, 2007).
 Children who have difficulties regulating emotion show frequent displays of irritability and experience easily aroused feelings of anxiety, anger, or ambivalence, finding it difficult to calm down once upset (Derella et al., 2019).
-Emotion dysregulation is a common characteristic of children with or at risk for EBD, including those with autism spectrum disorders (Ratcliffe et al., 2014) and disruptive behavior disorders (Derella et al., 2019).
+Emotion dysregulation is a common characteristic of children with or at risk of EBD, including those with autism spectrum disorders (Ratcliffe et al., 2014) and disruptive behavior disorders (Derella et al., 2019).

-Self-regulation also relies on inhibitory control - the capacity to deflect or block impulsive responses in order to enact more adaptive responses in pursuit of longer-term goals (Anzman-Frasca, Francis, & Birch, 2015).
+Self-regulation also relies on inhibitory control-the capacity to deflect or block impulsive responses to enact more adaptive responses in pursuit of longer-term goals (Anzman-Frasca et al., 2015).
 In social interactions, inhibitory control enables children to inhibit self-focused behaviors and immediate reward seeking in favor of complying with social norms that prescribe reciprocity and collaboration.
-Poor inhibitory control is a common feature of children with or at risk for EBDs (Smith et al., 2017).
-Emotion dysregulation and behavioral disinhibition are associated with social-cognitive biases (e.g., impulsive and inaccurate perceptions, negatively biased evaluations, and inadequate or aggression-prone problem-solving skills) that increase the likelihood of aggressive responding or social avoidance (Dodge, Godwin, & the Conduct Problems Prevention Research Group, 2013).
+Poor inhibitory control is a common feature of children with or at risk of EBDs (Smith et al., 2017).
+Emotion dysregulation and behavioral disinhibition are associated with social-cognitive biases (e.g., impulsive and inaccurate perceptions, negatively-biased evaluations, and inadequate or aggression-prone problem-solving skills) that increase the likelihood of aggressive responding or social avoidance (Dodge et al., 2013).